openmc-dev/openmc/docs/source/io_formats/geometry.rst

   :orientation:
     The orientation of the hexagonal lattice.
-The string "x" indicates that two sides of the lattice are perpendicular to the x-axis, whereas the string "y" indicates that two sides are perpendicular to the y-axis.
+The string "x" indicates that two sides of the lattice are parallel to the x-axis, whereas the string "y" indicates that two sides are parallel to the y-axis.

     *Default*: "y"